austinpapritz/Pierre-Bakery-Distribution/README.md

 ## Description

-_Pierre's Bakery Distributionis a web app that allows you to see the list of every vendor working with Pierre's Bakery and all of their orders.
-There are forms to add both new vendors and new orders.
-This app helps you stay organized by clearly showing the order details, item quantity, delivery date, and total price_
+_Pierre's Bakery Distribution is a web app that allows you to see the list of every vendor working with Pierre's Bakery and all of their orders.
+Navigate to the correct form to add either a new vendor or order.
+This app helps you stay organized by clearly showing a vendor's complete order list; including order details, item quantity, delivery date, and total price_

 ![New order form screenshot](/PierresDistribution/wwwroot/orderform_ss.png)